 - A handful of oregano leaves (optional)

-- Prepare the bread crackers: Tear the Lebanese bread into large pieces.
-The coarse side should face down when frying.
-Heat 500ml (17fl oz / 2 cups) of oil in a medium frying pan or wok.
-Test the frying time with a piece of bread – it should turn golden, and once cooled, darken to a light brown.
-Fry the bread in batches, making sure not to overcrowd the pan.
-Once fried, drain the bread crackers in a colander to remove excess oil.
+- Fry the Bread Crackers: Tear the Lebanese bread into large pieces.
+You want a rustic look here, and make sure the coarse side faces down when frying for a better crunch.
+Heat about 500ml of neutral oil in a medium frying pan.
+Test one piece: it should turn golden and crisp up when cooled.
+Fry the rest in batches, being careful not to overcrowd the pan.
+Drain the crackers in a colander to shed any excess oil.

-- Prepare the yogurt: Crush the garlic with a pinch of salt using a pestle and mortar, then transfer to a mixing bowl.
-Add the yogurt and mix with a wooden spoon to combine.
+- Make the Yogurt Base: Crush the garlic cloves with a pinch of sea salt using a pestle and mortar until smooth.
+Mix this paste into the Greek yogurt in a large bowl.
 Stir in the crushed dried mint.
-Taste and adjust the seasoning, adding more salt or garlic if necessary.
+Taste and adjust the seasoning—you want a balance of garlic tang and herbal freshness.

 Recipe Tips